wayneeseguin/psql-cm/README.md

 A DB CMS itself is a well documented process and is typically required to meet the following criteria,

-- Control the deployment of changes to a schema, specifically the DDL and DML, in a controlled and auditable manner
+- Managed the deployment of changes to a schema, specifically the DDL and DML, in a controlled and auditable manner

-- Control the deployment of the DDL from one Server/Database/Schema to another
+- Control the deployment / migration of DDL from one Server/Database/Schema to another

 - Integrate directly with the database system, backups and restores while preserving the integrity of the data schema within the CMS